'Several' US personnel injured in rocket attack on Iraq base

 “We are prepared for any scenario, both offensively and defensively,” Prime Minister Benjamin Netanyahu said on Sunday.

-Defense Minister Yoav Gallant issued a similar warning after meeting with Israeli Air Force commanders on Monday.
+Defense Minister Yoav Gallant issued a similar warning after a meeting with Israeli Air Force commanders on Monday.
 “We must prepare for all possibilities — including a quick pivot to offense,” Gallant said in a statement released on social media.

 Two US officials told Al-Monitor that the Pentagon has ruled out launching preemptive strikes against Iran and its proxies in defense of Israel.
 “We are not going to start this war,” one official said.